Jo Phoenix: Gender Critical Research Network

+Action for constructive dismissal

-In November 2021, the Open University's vice-chancellor's executive stated that "the formation of the GCRN was compatible with academic freedom, while also acknowledging that some staff found the content of the group's work to be challenging or concerning" and undertook to review of its own policies and procedures.
+In 2021, Phoenix began a process of bringing a constructive dismissal case against the Open University (her employer) for not protecting her against harassment in the workplace.
+She stated that she hoped the "case will help to establish a line in the sand and make it clear that baseless accusations of transphobia simply for standing up for the rights of women is harassment especially when made in an academic context".
+She left the Open University to take up a professorial role in the law school at the University of Reading.
+In November 2021, the Open University's vice-chancellor's executive team stated that "the formation of the GCRN was compatible with academic freedom, while also acknowledging that some staff found the content of the group's work to be challenging or concerning" and undertook to review of its own policies and procedures.

+In January 2024, the Tribunal found in her favour.
+The judgment said that she had been constructively unfairly dismissed, and that she had suffered victimisation, harassment (which included being compared by her Head of Department to a "racist uncle"), and direct discrimination by the Open University, which did not allow her to speak about her negative treatment in department meetings due to her research, and failed to protect her from deplatforming campaigns and being called a "transphobe" or "TERF" on social media.
+In March 2024, Professor Phoenix announced that she had agreed a compensation settlement with the Open University.
+The amount to be paid was not disclosed.
 In an apology issued following the 2024 tribunal ruling, Professor Tim Blackman, Vice-Chancellor of The Open University, stated that "The University has supported and continues to support the work of the Gender Critical Research Network (GCRN) as part of the many important research activities that take place at the OU", and "The tribunal ruling makes it clear that we should have acted differently to address the impact of this reaction on Professor Phoenix and the working environment that she experienced."

 Personal life

-Phoenix has Ehlers-Danlos syndrome.
+Phoenix has Ehlers–Danlos syndrome.
 She and her partner, a glass artist, have been together since 2005.